Pianos On Parade

 How to Unlock POP for Your Community

 Student POP invites students to participate in a multi-disciplinary, hands-on, team-building activity that builds self-esteem and cooperation skills.
 We provide supplies and curriculum resources, and use the arts to engage kids in the learning process.
-Student POP is tax-deductible.
-12-month no-interest payment options are available.

 Click above to learn more.